alexandertrefz/essence/packages/website/diagnostics.md

 ### `partial-type-mismatch`

 The right hand side of a combination is not a Partial of the left hand side.
+An update may only set members the original already has, with the Types it declared for them.

+A member whose Type is itself a Record is set as a WHOLE by a plain key:
+`{ config with server = { … } }` replaces `server`, and every member of the new
+`server` has to be written.
+That is deliberate, and it is why a nested literal is never quietly merged into the one beneath it.
+Under such a merge, adding a member to a Type would silently turn an old full replacement into a merge that keeps the old value, with no Diagnostic anywhere — the Program would change meaning because a Type it does not name grew a member.

+Reaching INTO a member is spelled instead, and says so: `{ config with server.port = 8080 }` merges, and `{ config with server.{ port = 8080 } }`
+merges.
+So `server = { … }` always replaces, `server.port = …` always merges,
+and a Type may grow a member without either of them changing meaning.
+See `path-key-outside-combination`, `path-step-not-a-record`, `path-on-computed-value` and `empty-path-group`.

 ### `wrong-type-argument-count`